 - Have your daughter read for at least 20-30 minutes a day.

-- Consider having your daughter sign up for a reading challenge and attached a fun reward to it (i.e. read X number of books by the end of the summer)
+- Consider having your daughter sign up for a reading challenge and attach a fun reward to it (i.e. read X number of books by the end of the summer).

 - Listen to audiobooks on road trips instead of letting them watch movies.